apache/phoenix-adapters/README.md

-# 🔄 Phoenix-Shim: A Unified NoSQL Frontend for Apache Phoenix
+# 🔄 Phoenix-Adapters: NoSQL Database Adapters using Apache Phoenix

-A frontend layer that mimics NoSQL APIs for different databases while always using **Salesforce Phoenix** (on HBase) as the persistent store.
+Phoenix-Adapters provides adapters for various NoSQL databases (e.g., DynamoDB) backed by **Apache Phoenix** (on HBase) as the persistent store.

 ### Building Distribution Tarball